WarpedWartWars/morphyc/README.md

-morphic.js
+morphic.py

-a lively Web-GUI
+a lively GUI
 inspired by Squeak

-written by Jens Mönig
+written by Jens Mönig and WarpedWartWars jens@moenig.org, *none*
-jens@moenig.org

-Copyright (C) 2010-2021 by Jens Mönig
+Copyright (C) 2010-2021 by Jens Mönig and WarpedWartWars

 Morphic.js is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as